To find out how you can work with our grant management team, contact Anna Becker, Director of Institutional Funding, on

 Uniting to Combat NTDs is a collective of invested, interested and dedicated partners that work together to meet the 2020 goals of the World Health Organization (WHO) for 10 neglected tropical diseases, as set out in the London Declaration.
 The work of the collective complements WHO’s collaboration with endemic countries and builds on the work of several disease-specific partnerships.

 The primary function of the support centre is to assist the key stakeholder groups with coordination, communication, reporting, advocacy and logistics for meetings.
-This includes supporting the production of an annual scorecard and report on progress; facilitating the business of the stakeholders’ working group; supporting the four working groups of Uniting to Combat NTDs; maintaining the visibility and effectiveness of the collective’s work; and promoting its advocacy and resource mobilisation efforts.
+This includes supporting the production of an annual scorecard and report on progress; facilitating the business of the stakeholders’ working group; supporting the four working groups of Uniting to Combat NTDs; maintaining the visibility and effectiveness of the collective’s work; and promoting its advocacy and resource efforts.

 Sightsavers has been a recipient of Standard Chartered’s Seeing is Believing initiative since it launched in 2003 to prevent, treat and cure blindness around the world.

-Standard Chartered has partnered with the International Agency for the Prevention of Blindness (IAPB) and leading international eye care non-governmental organisations (NGOs) to improve access to eye care in communities that need it most.
+Standard Chartered has partnered with the International Agency for the Prevention of Blindness (IAPB) and leading international non-governmental eye care groups to improve access to eye care in communities that need it most.
 The Bank set itself an ambitious target to raise US$100 million by 2020.
 As of December 2014, more than US$80 million had been raised: enough to reach more than 78 million people, fund 3.4 million cataract operations, train 173,306 health workers, support 98 eye health projects and distribute 776,200 pairs of glasses.

 Standard Chartered is committed to eliminating avoidable visual impairment and blindness.
-By taking a long-term approach and collaborating with leading eye care organisations and charities, the Bank supports the development of sustainable eye care services in areas of poverty and high need.
+By taking a long-term approach and collaborating with leading eye care groups and charities, the Bank supports the development of sustainable eye care services in areas of poverty and high need.

 Founded in 1915, HKI works in many of the same countries as Sightsavers in Africa and Asia, and shares our vision of a world free from avoidable blindness.
 We have worked together frequently over the years – as well as collaborating directly on delivering health interventions in developing countries, we engage in joint advocacy with a particular focus on the UK, the US and the European Union.